-For people like us, living in this day and age, thinking of a life without a vacuum is nearly impossible.
+In this post we discuss the history of vacuum cleaners.
+Living in this day and age, thinking of a life without a vacuum is nearly impossible.
 But there was a time, and not very long ago when people had to do all sorts of cleaning, even carpet cleaning without the aid of this useful device.
-Do you know how rugs and carpets, or any heavy flooring clothes were cleaned before the invention of a vacuum cleaner?
+Do you know how rugs and carpets, or even winter coats were cleaned before the invention of a vacuum cleaner?

-Since the answer is probably no, let’s find out a bit more about the history of vacuum cleaners.
+Since the answer is probably no, let’s find out a bit more about the history of how they have evolved through time.

 History of Vacuum Cleaners

 To give you idea of how complicated and time consuming it was to clean anything back in the day, here is a brief breakdown.

 Firstly, when it comes to cleaning carpets, the cloth would be hung on a wall or clothing line and then beat with a heavy bat or stick to clear all the dust and debris from it.
 Afterwards, it would either be laid back in its place or washed depending on how dirty the particular item was.
 As you can imagine, the process was long, tiring and difficult.

 However, with the passage of time, and probably frustration with having to beat rugs with sticks, people started thinking of creating a device that would get the dust out of carpets and rugs without using too much mechanical force.

 The very first vacuum of its kind came into being when Chicago inventor Ives McGaffey came up with a “carpet sweeping machine” in 1869.
 Even though it was not motorized, it still cleaned rugs.
 This machine offered great insights and ideas into more vacuum inventions, and was a turning point in the history of vacuum cleaners.